This post may contain affiliate links. Read the full disclosure here.

 The spices are perfectly balanced and the muffins aren’t overly sweet.
 It has to be one of my favorite recipes!

-I adapted today’s pumpkin muffins from Cook’s Country.
+I adapted today’s pumpkin muffins from my pumpkin chocolate chip muffins.
 I only made a few small changes to get them the way I wanted.

 How to store pumpkin muffins?